 For crops in full production, nutrition must be reinforced by including boron (Bo), zinc (Zn), manganese (Mn) and silicon-based products along with the conventional nutrients.
 The plants use a great deal of energy during the formation of the coffee beans, so they are become weaker and more susceptible to infection by pests.
 Therefore, farmers need to boost the plants’ energy by supplementing these nutrients.

 Coffee rust management should be based on the use of a range of integrative measures such as using resistant varieties, cultural practices and biopesticides.
-Biopesticide products should be used under the guidance of technical personnel.
+Technical personnel should guide the use of biopesticide products.
 This ensures an effective and sustainable coffee rust management strategy.

 Want more information about managing coffee rust?
-See the CABI Invasive Species Compendium https://www.cabi.org/isc/datasheet/26865
+See the CABI Compendium datasheet on Hemileia vastatrix (coffee leaf rust)